Nolan Arenado Preview, Player Props: Cardinals vs. Braves

-On Tuesday, Nolan Arenado (.162 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Mike Soroka.
-First pitch is at 7:20 PM ET.
+Nolan Arenado -- with a slugging percentage of .154 in his past 10 games (including zero homers) -- will be in action for the St. Louis Cardinals against the Atlanta Braves, with Spencer Strider on the mound, on September 6 at 7:20 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Pirates.
+He had a one-hit showing in his previous game (1-for-5) against the Braves.

 Nolan Arenado Game Info & Props vs. the Braves